bandohq/docs/widget/framework-integration/nextjs.md

 ---
-description: "Detailed guide for integrating Bando's payment widget with Next.js.
-Learn how to add crypto payments to your Next.js application."
+description: Detailed guide for integrating Bando's payment widget with Next.js.
+Learn how to add crypto payments to your Next.js application.
 ---

 # Integration with Next.js